-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Health and wellness education programs (continued) Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories.
 Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy habit goals including articles, videos, live-streaming classes, and meetups Healthy Aging Coaching: You can participate in sessions by telephone with a trained coach where you can discuss topics like exercise, nutrition, social isolation, and brain health.
-The Silver&Fit Connected!TM: The Silver&Fit Connected! tool will assist with tracking your activity.
+The Silver&amp;Fit Connected!TM: The Silver&amp;Fit Connected! tool will assist with tracking your activity.
 Rewards: Earn a hat and pins for reaching new milestones.
 The Silver&Fit program has Something for Everyone ®!
 Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
 ASH Fitness has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
 Some clubs may require a fee to join.
 Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.
 Limitations, and restrictions may apply.
 Participating facilities and fitness chains may vary by location and are subject to change.
 Kits and rewards are subject to change.
 For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll free at (877) 427-4788.
 TTY users call (877) 710-2746.
-Health and wellness education programs (continued) There is no coinsurand Hour Nu ce or copay for the 24- 24-Hour NurseLine TIOUT IVO iloceillo.
-The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+24-Hour NurseLine ce or copay for the 24- The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Available 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at 855-834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call 844-514-3774.
+Hour Nu irseLine.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-Hearing services (Medicare covered) \$35 copay per 35% coinsurance No prior authorization required.
+Hearing services (Medicare covered) \$35 copay per 50% coinsurance No prior authorization required.
 Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
 Medicare-covered exam